Screening, Diagnosis and Treatment Options

 Unlike for many other cancers, there is no standard screening for lung cancer at this point.
 However, if you're concerned about your risks, talk to your doctor about testing.

-He may do a bronchoscopy, in which he inserts a long tube down your throat and to your lungs.
+He or she may do a bronchoscopy, in which a long tube is inserted down your throat and to your lungs.
 The tube has a light on it and produces images of your lungs for the doctor to evaluate.
-Depending on which type of tube your doctor uses-flexible or rigid-you will have either local or general anesthesia.
+Depending on which type of tube your doctor uses (flexible or rigid) you will have either local or general anesthesia.

 Another option is for taking sample tissue is a mediastinoscopy.
 During this test, your doctor makes an incision at the bottom of your neck and takes samples from your lymph nodes near your breast bone.
 For this procedure, you will have general anesthesia and feel nothing.